All Episodes

 Did you see this late on Christmas Eve?

-You know, which is like in round numbers, that's half a trillion dollars.
+So they've got like a $400 billion cap on emergency aid, you know, which is like in round numbers, that's half a trillion dollars.

 And that's clearly unreasonable, isn't it?

-I mean, what you know I mean, obviously there are going to be times when you need to access more than half a trillion dollars.
+I mean, what, you know, I mean, obviously there are going to be times when you need to access more than half a trillion dollars.

 So that cap has been removed.

-Uh U.S. public debt has jumped by thirty-one percent from five point eight trillion dollars to seven point six trillion dollars.
+U.S. public debt has jumped by 31% from $5.8 trillion to $7.6 trillion.

 So if we're throwing away that many trillions of dollars, what really is another half a trillion here or there?